-Bimini Capital's portfolio of PT MBS is typically comprised of ARMs fixed-rate MBS and hybrid ARMs.
-Bimini Capital seeks to acquire low duration assets that offer high levels of protection from mortgage prepayments.
-Although the duration of an individual asset can change as a result of changes in interest rates, Bimini Capital strives to maintain a PT MBS portfolio with an effective duration of less than 2.0.
-The stated contractual final maturity of the mortgage loans underlying Bimini Capital's portfolio of PT MBS generally ranges up to 30 years.
-However, the effect of prepayments of the underlying mortgage loans tends to shorten the resulting cash flows from Bimini Capital's investments substantially.
+The Company's portfolio of PT MBS will typically be comprised of adjustable-rate MBS, fixed-rate MBS and hybrid adjustable-rate MBS.
+The Company seeks to acquire low duration assets that offer high levels of protection from mortgage prepayments.
+Although the duration of an individual asset can change as a result of changes in interest rates, the Company strives to maintain a PT MBS portfolio with an effective duration of less than 2.0.
+The stated contractual final maturity of the mortgage loans underlying the Company's portfolio of PT MBS generally ranges up to 30 years.
+However, the effect of prepayments of the underlying mortgage loans tends to shorten the resulting cash flows from the Company's investments substantially.
 Prepayments occur for various reasons, including refinancing of underlying mortgages and loan payoffs in connection with home sales.

-The duration of Bimini Capital's IO and IIO portfolio will vary greatly because of the structural features of the securities.
+The duration of the Company's interest only ("IO") and inverse interest only ("IIO") portfolio will vary greatly owing to the structural features of the securities.
 While prepayment activity will always affect the cash flows associated with the securities, the interest only nature of IO's may cause their durations to become extremely negative when prepayments are high, and less negative when prepayments are low.
-With respect to IIO's, prepayments affect their durations in a similar fashion to that of IO's, but the floating rate nature of their coupon (which is inversely related to the level of one month LIBOR) cause their price movements and model duration to be affected by changes in prepayments as well as one month LIBOR - both current and anticipated levels.
+With respect to IIO's, prepayments affect their durations in a similar fashion to that of IO's, but the floating rate nature of their coupon (which is inversely related to the level of one month LIBOR) cause their price movements - and model duration - to be affected by changes in both prepayments and one month LIBOR - both current and anticipated levels.
 As a result, the duration of IIO securities will also vary greatly.

-Prepayments on the loans underlying Bimini Capital's MBS can alter the timing of the cash flows from the underlying loans to the Company.
-As a result, Bimini Capital gauges the interest rate sensitivity of its assets by measuring their effective duration.
+Prepayments on the loans underlying the Company's MBS can alter the timing of the cash flows from the underlying loans to the Company.
+As a result, the Company gauges the interest rate sensitivity of its assets by measuring their effective duration.
 While modified duration measures the price sensitivity of a bond to movements in interest rates, effective duration captures both the movement in interest rates and the fact that cash flows to a mortgage related security are altered when interest rates move.
 Accordingly, when the contract interest rate on a mortgage loan is substantially above prevailing interest rates in the market, the effective duration of securities collateralized by such loans can be quite low because of expected prepayments.
-Although some of the fixed-rate MBS in Bimini Capital's portfolio are collateralized by loans with a lower propensity to prepay when the contract rate is above prevailing rates, their price movements track securities with like contract rates and therefore exhibit similar effective duration.
+Although some of the fixed-rate MBS in the Company's portfolio are collateralized by loans with a lower propensity to prepay when the contract rate is above prevailing rates, their price movements track securities with like contract rates and therefore exhibit similar effective duration.

-Bimini Capital faces the risk that the market value of its assets will increase or decrease at different rates than that of its liabilities, including its hedging instruments.
+The Company faces the risk that the market value of its assets will increase or decrease at different rates than that of its liabilities, including its hedging instruments.
 Accordingly, the Company assesses its interest rate risk by estimating the duration of its assets and the duration of its liabilities.
-Bimini Capital generally calculates duration using various third party models.
-However, empirical results and different third party models may produce different duration numbers for the same securities.
+The Company generally calculates duration using various third party models.
+However, empirical results and various third party models may produce different duration numbers for the same securities.

-The following sensitivity analysis shows the estimated impact on the fair value of Bimini Capital's interest rate-sensitive investments as of December 31, 2010, assuming rates instantaneously fall 100 basis points ("bps"), rise 100 bps and rise 200 bps:
+The following sensitivity analysis shows the estimated impact on the fair value of the Company's interest rate-sensitive investments as of December 31, 2011, assuming rates instantaneously fall 100 basis points ("bps"), rise 100 bps and rise 200 bps: